Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Clove oil has been found to have antimicrobial activity against certain harmful bacteria and yeasts in food, but not (so far) against harmful oral bacteria while they are inside the mouth.

-Several researchers have found that clove oil fights certain oral bacteria in vitro, which is a hopeful sign for the future.
-Perhaps scientists will be able to create a safe and effective clove oil medicine to fight harmful bacteria in our mouths as well as relieve pain.
+Several researchers have found that clove oil fights harmful oral bacteria in vitro, which is a hopeful sign for the future.
+Some of the research is quite old, however.
+It would be wonderful if scientists are eventually able to create a safe and effective clove oil medicine to fight harmful bacteria in our mouths as well as relieve pain.

 Eugenol and Its Uses